modelblocks/modelblocks-release/QUICKSTART.md

 points to the Wall Street Journal corpus.
 You need to edit these files to point to your local locations of each resource.

-To view precisely which versions of each external resource are expected by the Modelblocks code, simply type "make -n cocomo" from any project directory, which will print a list of the resource paths used internally in the CoCoMo lab.

 Test Corpus Construction
 ------------------------
 Most likely, you'll want to extract incremental complexity metrics